 Nahri is the image of the last of the Nahids, a renowned family of healers now all dead except for her.
 Her healing abilities still exist, but she is unused to the ailments among the djinn.

 Nahri has a skill with languages and can speak them without ever being exposed to the language.
 She is insatiably curious as is Prince Ali who is assigned to guard her.
 Together, they spend much time in the palace library.

 Ali's father holds the seal of Suleiman and thus commands all djinn.
 Family relationships among the royal family are complicated.
 Ali's older brother is the designated heir while Ali is the beloved younger son.
-His father would sacrifice him if necessary to hold the city.

 Like most trilogies, the novel ends with many things unresolved and the fate of some very much in doubt.
 Nahri resembles other spunky heroines such as Max Gladstone's Tara from Three Parts Dead.
 Dara with a blood-soaked path is a hero to die for while Prince Ali is brave beyond words.
 Chakraborty has crafted a story sure to please many readers and ensure the future of the remaining parts of the trilogy.